Luke Lawton

-Early years
+Early life

 Lawton attended Saint Thomas More High School in Lafayette, Louisiana, and lettered in football and baseball.
 He earned All-District and All-Parish honors in both sports.

-College years
+College career

-Lawton earned three-time All-Conference and two-time All-America honors at fullback from The Sporting News.
+At McNeese State University, Lawton earned three-time All-Conference and two-time All-America honors at fullback from The Sporting News.
 Mel Kiper Jr. also listed Lawton as the top fullback prospect in the country in 2004 in all divisions.
-He finished his career at McNeese State with 1,114 rushing yards, 775 receiving yards and 31 touchdowns.
+He finished his Cowboys career with 1,114 rushing yards, 775 receiving yards and 31 touchdowns.

 Professional career

 Second stint with Giants

 Lawton re-signed with the New York Giants in early 2005.
-He suffered a broken nose during training camp on August 22, 2005 and underwent surgery on August 24.
+He suffered a broken nose during training camp on August 22, 2005, and underwent surgery on August 24.
 He was waived on August 29.

 New York Jets

 Lawton was signed to the New York Jets' practice squad on September 5, 2005.
 He was promoted to the active roster on November 18.
 He played in his first NFL game on November 20.
 He was waived on December 13, and re-signed to the practice squad on December 15.
 He was signed to a one-year contract worth $310,000 on January 4, 2006.
 He was released on July 27.